marianaballa/marianaballa.github.io/_posts/2020-02-20-palindrome-fosdem-aka-fosdem-2020.md

 ---
 layout: post
-title: Palindrome FOSDEM aka “FOSDEM 2020”
+title:Palindrome FOSDEM aka “FOSDEM 2020”
 author: Mariana Balla
 link: https://marianaballa.com
 date: 2020-02-20
 images:
 tags:
+- Fedora
+- FOSDEM

 excerpt:
 The 20th edition of Free & Open Source Developers European Meetup (FOSDEM) was a palindrome because of the date that the conference occurred this yeas … 02/02/2020.
 Although the conference is huge and hectic, the 20th edition had significantly less people attending.
 The coronavirus breakout had a huge impact on that.[…]